 Chestertown is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Chestertown area, with all of the energy of the students filling area dorms and apartments each fall, really helps Chestertown maintain a good economy.

 Chestertown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 One of the benefits of Chestertown is that there is very little traffic.
 The average commute to work is 19.14 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 As is often the case in a small town, Chestertown doesn't have a public transportation system that people use for their commute.

-The per capita income in Chestertown in 2010 was $21,289, which is low income relative to Maryland, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,156 for a family of four.
+The per capita income in Chestertown in 2010 was $26,133, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $104,532 for a family of four.
 However, Chestertown contains both very wealthy and poor people as well.

 The most common language spoken in Chestertown is English.
-Other important languages spoken here include French and Chinese.
+Other important languages spoken here include French and Gujarathi.